PB1046: A long-acting VIP analogue

 PB1046 for Cardiopulmonary Diseases

 PhaseBio is initially developing PB1046 to improve and prolong the lives of patients with PAH, a fatal rare disease with a clear unmet need for new treatments that reverse progression of the disease and improve long-term outcomes.
 PB1046 has been shown to be highly effective in a preclinical model of PAH.
-A phase 2 study of PB1046 in patients with PAH is expected to start in early 2017.
+A phase 2 study of PB1046 in patients with PAH is expected to start in the second half of 2017.

 PB1046 is also expected to provide important clinical benefits to patients with multiple forms of cardiomyopathy and heart failure, including cardiomyopathy due to loss of dystrophin function, chemotherapy-induced cardiomyopathy, and heart failure with preserved or reduced ejection fraction.
 Multiple preclinical studies have demonstrated significant benefit of PB1046 in each of these conditions due to its positive cardiac inotropic (contractility) and lusitropic (relaxation) effects without an increase in myocardial oxygen demand.
 PhaseBio is currently evaluating the safety and tolerability of PB1046 in a phase 2a multiple ascending dose study in patients with heart failure with reduced ejection fraction.